mbkupfer/webkit-setup/README.md

 # webpack-setup
-One person's guide for webapp deployment using webkit.
+One person's guide for webapp deployment using webpack.

 ## Main ingredients:
 ### Node